3 Important Reasons to Take a Break When Working from Home

 Most employers and employees agree that sustained 100% WFH can’t be the answer in the long-run.
-But, for the moment, if your job requires you to work remotely, you’ve got to learn how to stay productive without getting drained or demotivated.
+But, for the moment, if your job requires you to work remotely, across a globally distributed team, you’ve got to learn how to stay productive without getting drained or demotivated.

 At the heart of the issue here is COVID-19’s widespread psychological impact, which a mishmash of work and home responsibilities do nothing to alleviate.
 “No one can work non-stop and be productive, particularly in the context of a global pandemic,” says Anna Whitehouse, founder of Flex Appeal, as quoted by CNBC.
 And the numbers corroborate her statement.